nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 * `field`: a flag denoting the field of the input to read, possible values include:
     + 0: args.
     + 1: out_point.
+    + 2: since.

-This syscall would first locate an input in current transaction via `source` and `index` value, it then serialize the extracted field into flatbuffer format, then use the same steps as documented in *Load Transaction* syscall to feed data into VM.
+This syscall would first locate an input in current transaction via `source` and `index` value, it then extract the field (and serialize it if it's `args` or `out_point` into CFB format), then use the same steps as documented in *Load Transaction* syscall to feed data into VM.

 Specifying an invalid source value here would immediately trigger a VM error, however specifying `output` as the source here would only result in `2` as return value, specifying `current` as source in a *type* script, which doesn't have input, would also result in `2` as return value.
 Specifying an invalid index value here, would result in `2` as return value, denoting item missing state.
 Specifying any invalid field will also trigger VM error immediately.
 Otherwise the syscall would return `0` denoting success state.